trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 export default Home;
 ```

 Okay, not much to see here.
-We only see a single `useContext` and a query invalidation.
+We only see a single `useUtils` and a query invalidation.
 Nothing that _should be_ TypeScript heavy at face value, indicating that the problem must be deeper in the stack.
 Let's look at the types behind this variable:

 ```ts
 type DecorateProcedure<